Divorce in the Philippines: Japanese occupation

-When the Japanese Empire occupied the Philippines during the World War II, the Japanese-installed Philippine Executive Commission issued Executive Order No. 141 on March 25, 1943, which repealed Act No. 2710 and expanded the divorce law in the archipelago through the new decree providing eleven grounds for a valid absolute divorce.
-Following the end of Axis occupation of the islands and the proclamation of the revival of the Philippine Commonwealth on October 23, 1944 by General Douglas MacArthur, Act No. 2710 became, once again, the prevailing law on divorce matters in the Philippines.
+When the Empire of Japan occupied the Philippines during the World War II, the Japanese-installed Philippine Executive Commission issued Executive Order No. 141 on March 25, 1943, which repealed Act No. 2710 and expanded the divorce law in the archipelago through the new decree providing eleven grounds for a valid absolute divorce.
+Following the end of Axis occupation of the islands and the revival of the Philippine Commonwealth on October 23, 1944 by General Douglas MacArthur, Act No. 2710 once again became the prevailing law on divorce matters in the Philippines.

 Post-Commonwealth and contemporary era

-Following the Philippines independence from the United States in the Philippines in 1946, Act No. 2710 remained applicable for a time.
+Following the Philippine independence from the United States in the Philippines in 1946, Act No. 2710 remained applicable for a time.
 Until the enactment of the Republic Act No. 386 or the Civil Code on August 30, 1950 which only allowed for legal separation or what was before known as 'relative divorce' and does not allow for absolute divorce.
-The grounds were adultery/concubinage by a spouse and an attempt on one's life of one spouse over another.
+The grounds were adultery/concubinage by a spouse, and an attempt on one's life of one spouse over another.
 There was deliberation within the Code Commission to include provisions on absolute divorce which was opposed by conservatives.

 The Civil Code would be updated through the Family Code in 1987 but the newer law did not allow for absolute divorce.
-The Civil Code allows for divorce for Muslims for a period of twenty years.
+The Civil Code allows divorce for Muslims for a period of twenty years.

 In 1977, President Ferdinand Marcos enacted the Code of Muslim Personal Laws which included absolute divorce provisions for Muslims.

-Presidents Gloria Macapagal Arroyo, Benigno Aquino III, and Rodrigo Duterte have expressed they would not support the passage of an absolute divorce bill during their presidencies, although Aquino mentioned he was open to a 'legal separation' law which would allow couples to remarry.
+Presidents Gloria Macapagal Arroyo, Benigno Aquino III, and Rodrigo Duterte expressed they would not support the passage of an absolute divorce bill during their terms, although Aquino mentioned he was open to a 'legal separation' law which would allow couples to remarry.

-Current president Bongbong Marcos has said that he was open to legalizing divorce when he was still a candidate for the 2022 presidential election provided that the option is not made "easy".
+President Bongbong Marcos has said he was open to legalizing divorce when he was still a candidate for the 2022 presidential election, provided that the option is not made "easy".

 Judicial recognition of foreign divorce decree and declaration of capacity to remarry

-The Family Code provides that Philippine courts can recognize any divorce obtained by Filipinos from foreign spouses overseas for as along as the proceeding is valid under the law of the foreign spouse's country.
-In addition, the regional trial court can take cognizance of a conjunctive petition for declaration of the capacity to remarry.
+The Family Code allows Philippine courts to recognize any divorce obtained by Filipinos from foreign spouses overseas, on condition the proceeding is valid under the law of the foreign spouse's country.
+In addition, a regional trial court can take cognizance of a conjunctive petition for declaration of the capacity to remarry.

 A widely-known example of this is the case of former celebrity couple Carla Abellana and Tom Rodriguez.
-Rodriguez is a US citizen, and is currently unclear if he also reacquired his Filipino citizenship.
-A publication about the topic however implies that it's not possible that both of them have Filipino citizenship as of the time of divorce.
+Rodriguez is a United States citizen, and it is unclear if he had reacquired Filipino citizenship.
+A publication about the topic implied it was not possible both of them had Filipino citizenship at the time of divorce.